aidan2013/stock-analysis/README.md

 ## Stock Performance Results

 By formatting the data to highlight positive return values in green and negative return values in red, the significant differences between 2017 and 2018 are very distinct.
 We can see that the return was much more successful for most Stocks in 2017 vs 2018.
-We can also see that both"ENPH" and "RUN" had a positive return in both years.
+We can also see that both "ENPH" and "RUN" had a positive return in both years.

 ![Stock_Analysis_Outputs_2018_](https://github.com/aidan2013/stock-analysis/blob/main/Resources/Stock_Analysis_Outputs_2018_.png)